wp-plugins/wp-theater/readme.txt

 == Changelog ==

-= 1.1.4 (4/15/2014) =
+= 1.1.4 (5/18/2014) =

 * Added support for Vimeo Albums.
 * Added/fixed medium sized YouTube thumbnails.
-* Added classes ability to contain placeholders for %service%, %mode% and %preset%.
-NOTE: These are no longer included by default to reduce the default html to text ratio.
+* Added classes preset variable to contain all classes used and accept placeholders for %service%, %mode% and %preset%.
+NOTE: Service, mode and preset classes are no longer added by default to reduce the default html to text ratio.
-* Added *wp_theater-{$service}_more_url* filter -- all internal handling of more link urls are done through this filter (extensible services pt.
+* Added *wp_theater-{$service}_more_url* filter.
+All internal handling of more link urls are done through this filter (extensible services pt.
 2a)
-* Fixed PHP and cURL activation check... no, really, it's fixed.
+* Fixed PHP and cURL activation check...
 If not, I'm snapping a(nother) keyboard.
-* Fixed error when YouTube ratings and likes are blocked for a video.
+* Fixed error when YouTube ratings and likes data are blocked for a video.
 * Fixed *cache* shorthand parameter and updated default to not cache.
 * Fixed previews from remaining selected or being selected initially when no theater(embed) is preset or when using theater_id.
 * Updated solo previews so they display inside a figure element with a figcaption wrapped title.
 * Updated *theater_id* to cause listings to hide their theater.
 * Updated more_link to not carry a nofollow rel value.
 * Updated capture_no_value_atts to accept all regestered modes and services. (extensible services pt.
 2b)
-* Updated autoscrolling to also look for the first *.site-header* if *#masthead* doesn't exist (when the body tag has a *masthead-fixed* class.
+* Updated autoscrolling to also check for the first *.site-header* if *#masthead* doesn't exist.
 * Removed *wp_theater-pre_get_api_data* filter for the time being -- useless and a security threat.
 * Removed *wp_theater-capture_no_value_atts* filter for being useless
 * Removed *wp_theater-pre_get_more_link* filter for being useless
 * Updated transients to reset when the plugin is updated by adding a *plugin_version* variable to the API data.
 * Misc cleanup and speedup.

-{not yet)
-* Updated preview only have one link which contains both the image and title and moved data-* attributes to that link.
-This is so lightbox players can be more easliy integrated and to reduce the html to text ratio.

 = 1.1.3 (2/12/2014) =

 * Fixed PHP 5.4 compatibility
 * Fixed PHP and cURL activation check.
 * Fixed shortcode_atts call to include the tag name.
-* Fixed autoscroll for themes that apply a *masthead-fixed* class (cough twentyfourteen cough) and when the adminbar is there.
+* Fixed autoscroll for themes that apply a *masthead-fixed* class and when the adminbar is there.
 * Fixed embeds so they make use of *$content_width*, are generated around that ratio, and don't rely on a iframe{width:100%} style.
 * Added back in embed_width and embed_height parameters -- these will take priority but the plugin will handle fine without them.
 * Enabled transient cache + final fix for transient names exceeding max characters for multisite and non-multisite WP installs